kevinclark/snake3/README.md

 our own function, `move`; so far we've been editing the body.  `move` takes a single option, `direction`, which we haven't used yet.

-Our program basically consists of a loop that looks like this:
+Our program consists of a big loop that looks like this:

 1. Read some keys from the keyboard
 2. Decide which direction to move the snake in